techidaily/site/source/_posts/windows-11-users-tutorial-customizing-date-and-time-display-preferences.md

 ![Changing the date and time format in the Windows Settings app.](https://static1.howtogeekimages.com/wordpress/wp-content/uploads/2024/01/3-changing-the-date-and-time-format-in-the-windows-settings-app.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/gOyLy8DeizY?si=GkAmK0hChZw6_2tW" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

  Remember that Windows displays the short date and short time formats in the taskbar.
 These are values you need to edit to have the taskbar display your preferred format.
 If you're using Windows 10, the process to [change the date and time format](https://screen-activity-recording.techidaily.com/2024-approved-leading-water-and-liquid-game-simulations-unveiled/) is slightly different.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/7JBG_O3Vnh4?si=lUO0fta6YPJ50qjg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ##  Set a Custom Date and Time Format